 When the Culinary Arts Museum reopened this fall, we fell in love all over again.
 The staff showed us around, pointing out the newest additions to the collections.
 Thankfully, all of our old favorites are still there too.
 Read on for highlights, what's new, and tips for getting the most out of your visit to this gem of a museum.

 As a seacoast city, Portsmouth is a hot spot in the summertime, and with good reason: The Prescott Park Arts Festival brings world-class live entertainment to New England at affordable prices.
 The lush gardens in Prescott Park and across the street at the Strawbery Banke Museum are gorgeous oases in the summer months.
 Water fun abounds, whether at a water park or on one of Portsmouth’s islands.
 However, the town shines in the colder months too, especially during the holidays.
 The annual Vintage Christmas celebration is on our must-do list.
 Whenever you decide to go, there is an abundance of fun for families.
-These are 25 of our top picks for exploring Portsmouth with kids:
+These are our top picks for exploring Portsmouth with kids:

 Known as the birthplace of American pizza, the city of New Haven lives up to its reputation as a first class foodie destination.
 Thanks to Market New Haven, I experienced many culinary delights in the city of pioneering restaurateurs, and I also learned that New Haven is more than a foodie town.
 It’s a place to explore history and architecture, art and culture.
 It's where ideas are nurtured and celebrated.
 Happily, it’s also very accessible to families and is wonderfully walkable.
 Take the kids for a day trip or a weekend getaway and experience the city for yourselves, with this list as your guide.